On being a humaneitarian

 - Keeping animals in mind at every meal by trying to know where the meat came from

-When I gave up factory farmed products in 2009, I took the wide-angle view and switched to a range of alternative meats: grass-fed, organic, free-range, pasture-raised.
-Today, I never willingly eat meat that isn’t raised in one of these ways and if I can’t find this kind of meat, I go without meat for a meal.
+When I gave up factory farmed meat in 2009, I took the big-tent approach and switched to a range of alternative meats: grass-fed, organic, free-range, pasture-raised.
+Today, I never willingly eat meat that isn’t raised in one of those ways.
+If I can’t find humane meat, I go without meat for a meal.
 You, on the other hand, might decide to eat only pasture-raised meat, or organic meat, or meat raised by farmers you can talk to.
-(Share your story of what you do!)

 It’s one thing to purchase a pasture-raised turkey at Thanksgiving or select a grass-fed steak in a fancy restaurant.
-But humaneitarianism — like vegetarianism and veganism — is about shifting our eating habits daily.
+But humaneitarianism — like vegetarianism or veganism — is about shifting our eating habits daily.
 It’s about making a few sacrifices for the sake of animals and going farther than one or two purchases a year.
-How can we give up factory farmed meat and eat humanely as often as possible?
+Here are some stories of people who eat this way.

-Here’s how to get started (click on the green links below).
-And be sure to write in with your story of what inspired you, what your strategies are, and how it’s going!
+Get started below!
+(Click on the green links below.)
+And then write to me with your story: what inspired you, what your strategies are, and how it’s going!

 Begin at your freezer »

-Here’s my list from mid-2011.
+Here’s a recent freezer list of mine (photo at right).
 It reflects my love of bacon, stew beef, and breakfast sausage.
 Perhaps as you sort through your own freezer (ouch, cold!) you discover that you’re a guru of ground beef, a lover of lamb, churlish about chicken.
 Embrace it.
 Accept it.
 Don’t attempt to change your preferences as you shift to humanely raised products!

 Go to the supermarket »

-At home, return to this website and see if the brands you found are on the humane brands page.
+At home, return to this website and see if any of the brands you found are on our grocery stores page.
 Read about the companies’ farming practices and see what you think.
-Just because it says “organic” or “grass-fed” on the packaging, or because the company has a farmy-sounding name, doesn’t mean they’re raising animals in a way that’s acceptable to you.
+Just because it says “humanely raised” on the packaging doesn’t mean the animals were raised in a way that’s acceptable to you.
+(If you didn’t find any “alternative brands” at your supermarket, see next section.)

 How much can you spend? »

-Be prepared for some sticker shock when you see different meat brands.
-The industrial farming model — which doesn’t exactly put animal welfare first — produces cheaper meat.
-Farms that pasture their animals, give them natural environments to live in, or raise fewer animals in a space, have more costs associated with that kind of treatment.
+Be prepared for some sticker shock when you see alternative meat brands.
+The industrial farming model — which doesn’t exactly put animal welfare first — produces cheap meat.
+But farms that pasture their animals, give them natural environments to live in, or raise fewer animals in a space, have more costs associated with that kind of treatment.

 So chances are you’ll reflexively say, “I can’t afford that.”
 But dig a little deeper into that assumption.
 It’s one thing to have very little money for food — people in such circumstances truly can’t afford alternative meat on a regular basis.
 It’s another thing to be blessed with an income that allows us to buy things we value.
 If we value a few extra beers at the bar each week (about $10) we’ll pay for that.
 If we value knowing that the chicken we’re about to cook was able to spread its wings during its lifetime (about $10 more than a conventional chicken), we’ll pay for that.
 Not to put down beer, but most of us can save a little coin somewhere else in our lives to pay for humane meat.